bitsblocks/crypto-bubbles/index.md

-most emerging markets has led to price stability (the 2% inflation target of most central banks) and for the last decade the biggest problem of central banks has been that achieving the inflation target of 2% after the GFC has become extremely difficult as, in spite of unconventional monetary policies, the inflation rate has systematically undershot its 2% target.
+most emerging markets has led to price stability (the 2% inflation target of most central banks) and for the last decade the biggest problem of central banks has been that achieving the inflation target of 2% after the global financial crisis has become extremely difficult as, in spite of unconventional monetary policies, the inflation rate has systematically undershot its 2% target.